 An extremely high dose of 800-1000 mg can result in restlessness and agitation.
 It can also lead to caffeine-induced anxiety disorder.

-High intake in one go can cause rapid breathing and elevated heartbeats causing atrial fibrillation.
+High intake of caffeine in one go can cause rapid breathing and elevated heartbeats causing atrial fibrillation.

 High doses can lead to psychological dependency, and a high amount can be habit-forming.

-Over consumption of about 200 mg a day can be linked with miscarriage and increased risk of fetal growth, especially in the third trimester.
+Over consumption of about 200 mg a day is linked to an increased chance of miscarriage and increased risk of fetal growth, especially in the third trimester.

-A cup of coffee at Starbucks or at college canteen that helps you stay awake might interfere with your sleep if caffeine quantity is not monitored since the research shows that caffeine remains in the body for nearly about 5 hours and takes several hours to wear off.
-Keen attention should be paid at the quantity and timing of caffeine consumption to have optimized sleeping hours.
+A cup of coffee at a local shop or a college canteen that helps you stay awake might interfere with your sleep, if the caffeine quantity is not monitored because research shows that caffeine remains in the body for many hours after consumption and takes several hours to wear off.
+Keen attention should be paid at to the quantity and timing of caffeine consumption to have optimized sleeping hours.

 So, be mindful of your approach and always choose health first.
-Make sure you make an honest assessment, keeping in mind the pros and cons of caffeine intake and wisely monitor your health, sleep, energy level, and other factors that can be affected and moderate your intake accordingly.
+Make sure you make an honest assessment, keeping in mind the pros and cons of caffeine intake.
+Make sure you monitor your health, sleep, energy level, and other factors that can be affected when drinking caffeine.
+That’s right moderate your intake accordingly.
 Opting for some natural sources of caffeine like green tea and coffee is better than other caffeinated beverages like fizzy drinks.
-So before taking a COFFEE BREAK, take a BREAK to check out caffeine labels.

 “FEED YOUR SOUL WITH NUTRIENTS AND YOU BODY WILL REWARD YOU WITH GREAT ENERGY”

-With Health Click Away you can track your caffeine intake and daily calorie consumption to keep them optimized, helping you in weight loss.
-You can set your weight goal and achieve it with regularly logging in your food and water intake to keep a record of how many calories you consumed.
-You can have a gist of healthy recipes and proper guidance from health experts.
+With Health Click Away you can track your caffeine intake and daily calorie consumption to keep them in check at all times thus helping you maintain a steady weight.
+You can set your own weight goal weight goal and achieve it, by regularly logging in your food and water intake to keep a record of how many calories you consume.
+You can use the list of healthy recipes to create a sumptuous meal.
+Also don’t forget you can always get proper guidance from health experts to help you stay on track.